How To Make Your Growing SaaS Company Customer-Centric

 2. Focus on Helping Clients Through the Buyer’s Journey

 Educating your leads can be done a few ways, but inbound marketing is most likely to be successful.
 Inbound marketing provides your potential customers with information relevant to the current business decisions and struggles they are facing.
 This means educational posts about your products and services should help them understand something new, try something new, or buy something new (hopefully your SaaS product).
 Your content is a chance for you to provide the research your potential clients need before considering purchasing your product.
 Helpful content that solves problems also builds trust.
+Once you've delivered value and established that trust, you'll get a happy customer who is likely to tell their entire network about your amazing SaaS company.

 3. Align Sales & Marketing for Better Quality Leads